Frequently Asked Questions

 Q. What is Federal Estate Tax?

 The federal government may tax your estate when you die.
 They base the tax on all assets owned by you at your death (including life insurance).
-In 2015, the first $5,430,000 per decedent passes to heirs tax-free.
+In 2020, the first $11.58 million per decedent passes to heirs tax-free.
 There are ways for a couple to pass up to twice the exemption amount or more tax-free to their children with a little proper planning.

 Q.What are the differences between a General Durable Power of Attorney, a Healthcare Power of Attorney, and Living Will?